markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Customer journey Avani+ Palm View.md

 Suggestions: Offer alternative accommodations with better views, improve room cleanliness, and enhance soundproofing to mitigate construction noise.

-### 4. Daytime activities/recreational activities:
+## 4. Daytime activities/recreational activities
 Description: Guests have expressed dissatisfaction with the views from the hotel, particularly due to ongoing construction, which impacts the enjoyment of the pool and other recreational facilities.